troelskn/euclidean-seq/README.md

 - Adafruit MIDI FeatherWing Kit
 - Adafruit FeatherWing OLED - 128x64
 - NeoKey 1x4 QT I2C - Four Mechanical Key Switches with NeoPixels - STEMMA QT / Qwiic
+- (Optional) FeatherWing Proto, Doubler or Tripler and some standoffs to mount it on something.

 Connect OLED and Neokey with STEMMA QT / Qwiic cables.